What is vocational school?

 - Military service: As a member of the US Armed Forces you’ll get technical training, hands-on experience, and leadership opportunities that look great on your military to civilian resume.
 Plus, you’ll earn a good paycheck and receive excellent benefits while you learn.

 - Career boot camps: Boot camps are intensive job-specific trainings that usually last several weeks or months.
-Many engineers attend coding boot camps to boost their skills, but there are also non-technical camps available.
+For instance, many engineers attend coding boot camps to boost their skills.

 - Self-studying: Massive open online course (MOOC) platforms like Edx let you create your own curriculum.
 Many classes are free or give you the option to pay an affordable fee to receive a certificate upon completion.